Portfolio-Advanced-software/.github/Documentation/Security by design.md

-I also got some duplicated code warning that i fixed by creating a function so i can reuse the rabbitmq functionality connect
+I also got some duplicated code warning that I fixed by creating a function so i can reuse the rabbitmq functionality like the connect method.

 ![image](https://github.com/Portfolio-Advanced-software/.github/assets/73555911/a3bd7eb2-66cb-4260-a6e4-757b9e063800)

-And at last this one but It's my own repo therefore I trust all its content
+And at last this one but it's my own repo therefore I trust all its content and it can be ignored.
 ![image](https://github.com/Portfolio-Advanced-software/.github/assets/73555911/c0588926-e465-470f-8a20-ccdb769a8ae1)

-The rest was the same

 <br>